 Survey of Western Art: Renaissance to the 21st Century

-For more detailed information on curriculum and the Institute, students should review the IAU catalogue, Study Abroad in the South of France.
+For more detailed information on curriculum and the Institute, students should review the IAU catalogue HERE.

 This program is especially applicable for students who are majoring or minoring in studio art but who also wish to find inspiration in the beautiful Provence region and its culture while learning French.
-French majors (or advanced French speakers) who are more interested in linguistic or cultural immersion than in art should consider the other HWS programs in France that offer a full linguistic immersion experience.
+French majors (or advanced French speakers) who are more interested in linguistic or cultural immersion than in art should consider other French language program options that offer a full linguistic immersion experience.

 This program is open to all sophomores, juniors or seniors in good academic and social standing with a minimum gpa of 2.5 or higher.
-Students must successfully complete (with a C- or better) at least one college-level French class and at least one or more studio art courses prior to enrollment in Marchutz.
+Students must successfully complete (with a C– or better) at least one college-level French class and at least one (and preferably more) studio art course(s) prior to enrollment in Marchutz.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 IAU College’s Office of Student Affairs sponsors an extensive calendar of activities and events, including weekend day trips to such places as the Matisse Museum in Nice, and the culturally diverse city of Marseille.
 Other excursions may include the nearby hill towns of St. Remy, Lacoste, the Picasso museum in Antibes, and Arles, a site favored by Van Gogh.
 There is normally a longer excursion to Venice or Paris each semester as well.
 Students will have ample opportunity to explore Provence and other regions of France during weekends and breaks.